 RIGHTY

 A journalist whose dearest desire is to get moved onto the crime desk.
-It’s eventually revealed that she’s a lesbian…and that she knows all the cool underground LGBT spots.
+(She also knows all the cool secret LGBT spots.)

 MIKE